wyr211/Happy/README.md

 So we want to give this unusual happiness some possible explanations.
 First we tried the theory of religion. &madash; [The Washington Post](https://www.washingtonpost.com/national/religion/religion-is-a-sure-route-to-true-happiness/2014/01/23/f6522120-8452-11e3-bbe5-6a2a3141e3a9_story.html?noredirect=on&utm_term=.3dfd078dc994)

 Can religion boost Latin people's feeling of happiness?
-As per our dataset, we don't find a clear relation between happiness and overall region ratio.
+We incorperated world religious population dataset to world happiness report dataset.
+As per our combined dataset, we don't find a clear relation between happiness and overall region ratio.
 Though Latino countries do have higher ratio of religous people, religions might not be the main source of their happiness.

 <div>
     <a href="https://plot.ly/~wyr211/24/?share_key=EArZZ8EG5VtvLYaXbcbgP2" target="_blank" title="plot from API (11)" style="display: block; text-align: center;"><img src="https://plot.ly/~wyr211/24.png?share_key=EArZZ8EG5VtvLYaXbcbgP2" alt="plot from API (11)" style="max-width: 100%;width: 600px;"  width="80%" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>